tokay-lang/tokay-lang.github.io/content/getting-started.md

 # Start a repl working on an input stream from file.txt
 $ tokay -- file.txt

-# Start a repl working on the input string "save all the whales"
+# Start a repl working on the input string "gliding is fun!"
-$ tokay -- "save all the whales"
+$ tokay -- "gliding is fun!"
 Tokay 0.4.0
 >>> Word
-("save", "all", "the", "whales")
+("gliding", "is", "fun")
 >>>
 ```